weavejester/environ/README.md

 java -Ddatabase.url=jdbc:postgres://localhost/prod -jar standalone.jar
 ```

-Note that with environment variables, the "-" character is replaced
+Note that Environ automatically lowercases keys, and replaces the
-with the more idiomatic "_" character.
-Similarly, with system
-properties, "-" is replaced with ".".
+characters "_" and "." with "-".
+The environment variable
+`DATABASE_URL` and the system property `database.url` are therefore
+both converted to the same keyword `:database-url`.

 ## License